Humanloop is joining Anthropic to accelerate the adoption of AI, safely.

 HumanLoop integrates with: Slack for notifications, Jira for issue tracking, GitHub for version control, AWS for cloud services, Google Cloud for data storage, Azure for machine learning services, Tableau for data visualization, Zapier for workflow automation, Prometheus for monitoring, Grafana for dashboarding.

-Based on user reviews and social mentions, the most common pain points are: anthropic bill, API bill, spending limit.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, anthropic bill, API bill.